Radiology and Diagnostic Imaging Terms

 In an Arthrogram test, a needle is placed into a patient’s joint.
 Iodine contrast is injected.
 X-rays are obtained.
 An arthrogram may help a doctor discover a ligament tear or cartilage pathology.
 An arthrogram is often effective to assist in evaluating the internal characteristics of a patient’s joint.
 An arthrogram may be combined with Computerized Tomography (CT) to assist in certain cases where a plain film arthrogram does not give complete enough visualization of the issue affecting the patient’s joint.
 Arthrograms can be used in conjunction with Magnetic Resonance Imaging (MRI).

 A Bone Scan can also be called Bone Scintigraphy.
 With this test, a radioactive dye is injected into the bone being studied.
-Radiographic images are taken of the bone which reveal how the dye travels through the bone.
+Radiographic images are taken of the bone which reveals how the dye travels through the bone.
 Normal bone function and formation is revealed as is abnormal bone function and formation.

 If you have questions about a potential case involving any of these radiology terms and you would like to discuss the situation with a medical malpractice attorney in Louisville, you are welcome and encouraged to contact Brett H. Oppenheimer, PLLC at (502) 242-8877.